 Our new HISTORY & MEMORIES index page is still evolving, but reflects our efforts to put all History pages together in one spot, as we bring more focus to area history.
 Be sure not to miss the recently added Buzzys Memories of Kingsley Lake.

 Boat Ramp access.
-Since the closing and sale of Kingsley Beach theres no longer a public boat ramp at Kingsley.
+Since the closings of Stricklands Landing and Kingsley Beach there is no longer a public boat ramp at Kingsley.
 Some homeowners pay a fee to join Camp Blanding for ramp access (see Blanding Access, below), but Blanding access can't work for everyone.
 It remains to be seen whether this situation will eventually lead to another form of public ramp.

-Blanding Access for Kingsley Homeowners has been available for $125 annually on a June-to-June cycle.
-Call the Blanding recreation department at 904-682-3104 and they will send you an application.
+Blanding Access for Kingsley homeowners is available for $225 annually on a July-to-June cycle.
+Call the Blanding recreation department at 904-682-3104 and they can send you an application.
 To verify your home ownership the application requires an attached copy of your Deed or a recent property tax bill, and a background check from your local police department.

 Camp Blanding / Florida National Guard Regional Training Site Maintenance 904 682-3108 Airfield Operations 904 682-3113 Combined Support Maintenance Shop 904 682-3232 Facility Manager, Engineering 904 682-3508 Hq, Camp Blanding Training Site 904 682-3357 Main Gate guard shack 904 682-3462 Mates 904 682-3232 Police 904 682-3223 Post Commander 904 682-3355 Recreation Dept 904 682-3104 Recruiting & Retention 904 682-3524 Regional Training Site Manager 904 682-3108 State Maintenance Officer 904 682-3500 Fire & Medical Emergency, Station 25 904 284-7703 Forest Management 904 682-3453 Military Academy 904 682-3512 Post Exchange 904 682-3513